 Our kids love sitting at our new table.
 It is really so much more than just a dining spot.

 I finished and hung the wall weaving.
-It is hanging where some of the plates used to hang because the new refrigerator handles prone to cause a plate disaster one day and I didn’t want to risk it.
+It is hanging where some of the plates used to hang because the new refrigerator handles are prone to cause a plate disaster one day and I didn’t want to risk it.
 I do love the weaving in that spot and think it is a nice change.
-I’m still struggling whether I should make a tutorial about it or not since it’s not my original idea.
+I’m still struggling with whether I should make a tutorial about it or not since it’s not my original idea.

 I didn’t get rid of all the plates though and my favorite cat plates are still hanging on the small wall in the kitchen.

 If you want to see how to install trim molding on a wall, I wrote a really detailed blog post about it.
 It’s not as hard as it looks.